garanaveen/algorithms/README.md

 Instructions on Linux,
 ======================
-Clone the repo
+* Clone the repo
-Install gtest using this script - linuxcommands/scripts/installgtest.sh Create build director at the root of the source directory and run "cmake ../" Then run "make"
+* Install gtest using this script - linuxcommands/scripts/installgtest.sh
+* Create build director at the root of the source directory and run "cmake ../"
+* Run "make"

 This should generate _SampleAppTest